-Article 83: refusal of reorientation
+Article 83: Refusal of reorientation

-- §1 Any decision to refuse REDIRECTION: taken pursuant to Article 12 may appeal to the General Management for Education and Training. - §2 The appeal must be made within eight days of the notification of refusal, using the correct form, from the student's university email address (with acknowledgement of receipt) or, in the absence of a university email address, from the email address used to submit the application for admission.
+- §1.
+Any decision to refuse reorientation taken pursuant to Article 12 may be the subject of an appeal to the Vice-Rector for teaching. - §2.
+The appeal must be made within eight working days of the notification of refusal, using the correct form, from the student's university email address (with acknowledgement of receipt) or, in the absence of a university email address, from the email address used to submit the application for admission.
 Appeals which do not comply with these procedures or which are incomplete will not be processed.